 Those people who tempted you to leave the Stoic path will just mock you with twice the ferocity.

 Life works like this in many ways.
 Whether you want to become a writer, athlete, great thinker, artist, etc., there will always be people who try to block you.
-You represent their own failed ambitions and a challenge the their own limiting beliefs that keep them small.
+You represent their own failed ambitions and challenge their own limiting beliefs that keep them small.

 The irony is that these same people who try to prevent you from reaching your goals, admire people "who have made it" just as much as anyone else.
-The closer someone is to us in proximity, sex, and age, the more envy there will be and therefore the highly likelihood of ridicule.
+The closer someone is to us in proximity, sex, and age, the more envy there will be and therefore the high likelihood of ridicule.

 As Epictetus instructs, stay true to your principles, and stay on the path.
 These same people that once mocked us, will soon come to us for advice.
 And as compassionate and helpful members of society, we will be there to help when the time comes.

-ENCHIRIDION CHAPTER TWENTY TWO, EPICTETUS, TRANSLATION BY ROBERT DOBBIN:
+ENCHIRIDION CHAPTER TWENTY-TWO, EPICTETUS, TRANSLATION BY ROBERT DOBBIN:

 If you commit to philosophy, be prepared at once to be laughed at and made the butt of many snide remarks, like, ‘Suddenly there’s a philosopher among us!’ and ‘What makes him so pretentious now?’
 Only don’t be pretentious: just stick to your principles as if God had made you accept the role of philosopher.
 And rest assured that, if you remain true to them, the same people who made fun of you will come to admire you in time; whereas, if you let these people dissuade you from your choice, you will earn their derision twice over.